Robertflatiron/class-project-phase-1/README.md

 -----------------------------
 Hey man!

-I feel like I haven't done done much on it this weekend.
+I feel like I haven't done much on it this weekend.
 But I was able to find the appropriate imageURLs for the respective cards, added some hover effects on each cards to make it look a bit more cooler, and attempted to get the POST fetch thing working, but I was unsuccessful.
 Let's try to look at it one more time in the morning.
 Nice work on the script, man.
 Just awesome.